The aim is not output. The aim is steadiness in language.

 “I finished my album during the course.”

 Łukasz Polowczyk (aint about me) is a Berlin-based sound artist, poet, and educator.
-His practice is based around the protocols of translating the poetic intentionality of an idea across a variety of expressions and media.
+His practice is the translation of a single poetic idea across many forms — poem, sound piece, spoken word with experimental jazz, site-specific installation, book, photograph.